Supporting the development of PhD students and early career researchers.

 Students and staff can view the calendar and register your attendance at workshops via LibCal here.
 If you do not have a university email account and would like to learn about the upcoming sessions then please do get in touch with email@example.com.

-Student and staff evaluations found the Research and Development programme excellent:
+Student and staff evaluations from the Researcher Development programme workshops:

 “Excellent presentation; it was an extremely interesting topic; very knowledgeable presenter”